-WHAT SUBJECTS WILL I BE TUTORING?
+WHAT SUBJECTS WILL I TUTOR?

 WHERE ARE THE SCHOOLS LOCATED?
 WHICH SCHOOL WILL I WORK IN?

-HOW MANY HOURS DO TUTORS WORK?
+HOW MANY HOURS DO I HAVE TO WORK?

-WHAT IS THE DURATION OF THIS JOB?
+HOW LONG IS THIS JOB?

 DO I NEED TO ORDER A TRANSCRIPT FROM THE REGISTRAR FOR MY APPLICATION?

 No. We accept unofficial transcripts.
 You can download a copy from your CUNY First account and submit a PDF.

 THERE IS A HOLD ON MY ACCOUNT, AND I CAN’T GET A TRANSCRIPT.
 CAN I STILL SUBMIT AN APPLICATION?